flloisee/ipt_data_cleaning_g1/README.md

 pip install pandas numpy scipy matplotlib pillow
 ```

+## VSCode

+- You can also run the Python scripts directly from VSCode's integrated terminal or by right‑clicking a script and selecting **Run Python File in Terminal**.

 ## Data Preparation
 1. Ensure `budgetwise_finance_dataset.csv` is present in the repository root.
 2. Run the cleaning script to produce a cleaned CSV: